MarquezProject/marquez/README.md

 ## Status

 Marquez is an [LF AI & Data Foundation](https://lfaidata.foundation/projects/marquez) incubation project under active development and we'd love your help!

+## Code of Conduct
+We are proud to be an adopter of [Contributor Covenant](https://www.contributor-covenant.org/).
+_Pledge your respect and appreciation for contributors of all kinds to your open source project._

+There are 184 two-letter language codes ([ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1)) registered as of December 2018.
+We’re always looking for new localizations of Contributor Covenant and are thankful to the volunteers who spend their time on translations.

+Instructions for translations can be found [here](https://github.com/ContributorCovenant/contributor_covenant#translating).

 ## Quickstart